philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 ## What is API Evolution

 API Evolution is the concept of striving to maintain the "I" in API, the request/response body, query parameters, general functionality, etc., only breaking them when you absolutely, _absolutely_, have to.
-It's the idea that API developers bending over backwards to maintain a contract, not matter how annoying that might be, is often more financially and logistically viable than dumping onto a wide array of clients.
+It's the idea that API developers bending over backwards to maintain a contract, no matter how annoying that might be, is often more financially and logistically viable than dumping onto a wide array of clients.

 At some point change cannot be prevented, so at that time evolution suggests you provide sensible warnings to clients, letting them know if a feature they're using is going away, and not bothering them otherwise.